zohaibsalahuddin/ProjectsMAIA/README.md

 # ProjectsMAIA
-This Repository contains All the Masters in Medical Imaging Projects of 1st and 2nd Semester done at University of Burgunday and
-University of Cassino and Southern Lazio respectively.
+This Repository contains All the Masters in Medical Imaging Projects of 1st , 2nd and 3rd Semesters done at University of Burgunday, University of Cassino and Southern Lazio , and University of Girona respectively.